AndyFul/Hard_Configurator/README.md

 24. Filtering autoruns from the User Space, and script autoruns from anywhere (Sysinternals Autorunsc).
 25. Turning ON/OFF all the above restrictions.
 26. Restoring Windows Defaults.
-27. Making System Restore Point.
+27. Making a System Restore Point.
 28. Using predefined setting profiles for Windows 7, Windows 8, and Windows 10+.
-29. Saving the chosen restrictions as a profile, and restoring them when needed.
+29. Saving the chosen restrictions as a profile and restoring them when needed.
 30. Backup management for Profile Base (whitelist profiles and setting profiles).
 31. Changing GUI skin.
-32. Updating application.
+32. Updating the application.
 33. Uninstalling application (Windows defaults restored).

 Most of the above tasks can be done by hand using Windows Regedit.
-Anyway, with Hard_Configurator, it can be done more quickly and safely.
+Anyway, with H_C, it can be done more quickly and safely.
 Also, the user can quickly apply custom settings saved in profiles.

-Forcing SmartScreen check can protect the user when normally the SmartScreen for Explorer (in Windows 8+) is bypassed.
+Forcing the SmartScreen check can protect the user, when normally the SmartScreen for Explorer (in Windows 8+) is bypassed.
 That can happen if you have the executable file (EXE, MSI, etc.) when using:

 * the downloader or torrent application (EagleGet, utorrent etc.);